lwhite702/DeelrzCRM/scripts/README-acceptance-tests.md

-# DeelrzCRM Production-Safe Improvements - Acceptance Tests
+# DeelRxCRM Production-Safe Improvements - Acceptance Tests

-This document explains how to run and interpret the acceptance tests for the production-safe improvements implemented in DeelrzCRM.
+This document explains how to run and interpret the acceptance tests for the production-safe improvements implemented in DeelRxCRM.

 ## Running the Tests